joshualmitchell/joshualmitchell.github.io/_posts/2017-09-22-my-analysis-notes-in-latex.md

 Here are my class resources for Texas State University's MATH 3380: Analysis 1.
 Taught by Dr. Stewart Welsh, Fall 2017

-Note: the lectures I'm pretty darn sure have no errors, but the homework definitely does.
-Correcting all of them isn't super high on my priority list, unfortunately, but the problem sets themselves are exactly what was assigned.
+Note: the lectures I'm pretty darn sure have no errors, but the homeworks definitely do.

 | Content   |      PDF      |  LaTeX Source |
 |:---------|:--------------|:------|